anishn05/Monte-Carlo-Risk-Engine-For-Derivatives/README.md

-# Monte Carlo Option Pricing & Greeks Project
+# Monte Carlo Pricing Engine for Options

 ## Overview
 This project implements a suite of Monte Carlo simulation techniques to price vanilla and exotic options and compute their sensitivities (Greeks).
 The focus is on stochastic volatility models, path-dependent options, and variance reduction methods to produce accurate and numerically robust results.